sy-shi/Gym_RL/README.md

 		return reward
 ```

 Only defining a class will not enable us call the Gym APIs, it must be *registered* and *wrapped into a Python package* according to corrent file structures.
-View the [document](https://www.gymlibrary.dev/content/environment_creation/) for details.
+View the [official document](https://www.gymlibrary.dev/content/environment_creation/) for details.
 And finally, the package needs to be installed into your Anaconda environment:

 ```bash
 cd PackageFolder